Barugh (Great and Little): Parish

 Great Barugh and Little Barugh are both contained in the parish of Kirby Misperton.
 Little Barugh was enclosed around 1600.
 Both Little and Great Barugh contain Wesleyan chapels, the one at Great Barugh having been erected in 1899.
 Both buildings are now dwelling houses.
 The church of the Holy Saviour was built in 1850 at Great Barugh to serve as the small parish.

 The Parish was formed when there was little difference to the people between the church and the state.
 The parish of Kirby Misperton was formed around the village and other small settlements.

+Between 1974 and 2023 the parish was part of the Ryedale district.
+It is now administered by the unitary North Yorkshire Council.

 Population history

 According to census information, the population of Barugh has declined since 1881, decreasing from 261 in 1881 to 153 in 1961.
 The population saw slight increases in 1911 and 1931.
 The 2011 census indicates that the population of Barugh is 189.

 2011 census data indicates that 23.3% of people are 45 to 59 years old, and 17.5% are 65 to 74 years old.
 The average age of a resident of Barugh is 45.